jdbeutel/ics699-docs/README.md

 ### Plaxo ###

-Plaxo supports contact information similar to Google, but with more simple privacy settings.
+Plaxo supports contact information similar to Google, but with fewer privacy settings.
 It encouraging users to share their own work or home "cards" with second parties, and also allowing them to input, import, or sync third parties.
 But, it does not allowing them to share third-party information.